noi-techpark/it.bz.opendatahub.webcomponents/backend/README.md

 The 'common' module holds code that is shared between all parts of the application.

 'crawler-service', 'data-service' and 'delivery-service' are distinct spring boot applications.

+NB: The crawler is deprecated, and not developed further for now.

 ## Building and Testing